gotohellmann/AsciiWars/README.md

  - Comment out the SPIFFS Formatting Block in the Sketch

  - Close Serial Monitor
- - Upload Data with Tools -> ESP8266FS tool
+ - Upload Data with Tools -> ESP8266FS tool.
+This uploads the animation into the SPIFFs.
  - Upload Sketch _without_ active SPIFFS Formatting Block :smirk:

  **-> Have fun.**